markmipt/biosaur2/README.md

 -pasefmini: For TIMS-TOF data.
 Minimal intensity threshold for peaks after combining peaks with close m/z (itol option) and ion mobility (paseftol option) values.
 Default = 100

+-tof: Experimental.
+If added as the parameter, biosaur2 estimates noise intensity distribution across m/z range and automatically calculates intensity cutoffs for different m/z value ranges.
+This is an alternative way to reduce noise to the "-mini" option which is a fixed intensity threshold for all m/z values.
+Can be usefull for TOF data

 Links